AaronKutch/awint/README.md

 These are currently unimplemented because of other developments and improvements that are being prioritized.
 Please open an issue or PR if you would like these implemented faster.

+- A hybrid stack/heap allocated type like what `smallvec` does
 - A higher level `Awi` wrapper around `ExtAwi` with more traditional big-integer library functions such as a dynamic sign and automatically resizing bitwidth.
 This higher level wrapper keeps track of leading zeros and ones to speed up operations on very large bitwidth integers with small